 Ohio’s Enact Expanding Human Trafficking Justice Act will allow more survivors of human trafficking, especially those who were labor trafficked, to have the ability to have their criminal records erased through a process called expungement.
 We know that many victims of trafficking are forced, frauded, or coerced into committing crimes on behalf of their trafficker.
 Tools like expungement are crucial to helping survivors start a new life by helping them access jobs, housing, and other opportunities.
 Sign IJPC’s petition in support of OH SB 183 by visiting https://bit.ly/IJPCrecords.

-- If you or someone you know needs help, call the confidential National Human Trafficking Resource Center (NHTRC) toll-free hotline, 24 hours a day, 7 days a week at 1.888.373.7888 to speak with a specially trained NHTRC Call Specialist.
+- If you or someone you know needs help, call the confidential National Human Trafficking Hotline 24 hours a day, 7 days a week at 1-888-3737-888.
 Support is provided in more than 200 languages.
-To report a potential human trafficking situation, you can also call the hotline.
-If you are in the Greater Cincinnati area, you can call the Greater Cincinnati Human Trafficking Hotline at 513.800.1863 which is also 24 hours a day, confidential and has options for tele-interpreters.

 - If you are in the Greater Cincinnati area, you can call the Greater Cincinnati Human Trafficking Hotline at 513-800-1863 which is also 24 hours a day, confidential, and has options for tele-interpreters.